Vin Rana

-Vinay Rana, (born 16 December 1975) professionally known as Vin Rana is an Indian actor and model.
-He is known for his roles such as Nakula, fourth Pandava brother in Mahabharat and Purab Khanna in Kumkum Bhagya.
+Vinay Rana, (born 16 December 1986) professionally known as Vin Rana is an Indian actor and model.
+He is known for his roles such as Nakula in Mahabharat and Purab Khanna in Kumkum Bhagya.

 Early life

-Rana was born on 16 December 1986 in Delhi in a Hindu family to Krishna Rana.
+Rana was born on 16 December 1976 in Delhi in a Hindu family to Krishna Rana.
 He has two sisters, Reema Rana and Kimmy Rana.
 Rana completed his schooling from local school in Delhi and graduated with a Bachelor's of Technology degree.

 Personal life

-He embraced fatherhood with the birth of his child, Milana Ulianova Rana with his ex-gf Valeria Ulianova.
+He embraced fatherhood with the birth of his daughter, Milana Ulianova Rana with his ex-gf Valeria Ulianova in 2015.
 Rana married Nita Sofiani, an Indonesian model on 22 February 2016 but they later separated in 2021 because unknown reason.

 Career

-Vin Rana began his television journey in September 2013 by bagging the role of Nakul, one of the five Pandavas in the Star Plus series Mahabharat, based on the sanskrit epic of the same name until it went off air in 2014.
+Rana began his television journey in September 2013 by bagging the role of Nakula, the fourth pandava Prince in the epic television series Star Plus series Mahabharat, based on the sanskrit epic of the same name until it went off air in 2014.
 He then acted in television series Ek Hasina Thi with the same channel as Karan Seth.
 Next, he played the role of Malay Mittal in Vishkanya Ek Anokhi Prem Kahani opposite Aishwarya Khare from 2015 to 2016.